vshanks/github.io/_posts/2020-09-28-habitat-marte-part2.md

 In this mission, we focussed on the architectural design of the habitat.
 This included designing the layouts, evaluating materials, machinery and locations of the various facilities within the habitat.

 ### Q. Does a virtual analog mission offer the same experience as an in-person one?
-Like all things virtual, I'm sure that it does not Given that [my first mission]({% post_url 2020-09-27-habitat-marte-part1 %}) was this summer under the cloud of Covid-19, virtual missions are the only sort that I've experienced so far.
+Like all things virtual, I'm sure that it does not.
+Given that [my first mission]({% post_url 2020-09-27-habitat-marte-part1 %}) was this summer under the cloud of Covid-19, virtual missions are the only sort that I've experienced so far.
 The disadvantage of course, is that isolation and confinement studies, food production studies and any that rely on geological similarity are not feasible in a fully virtual setting.
 I found that it really exercised my imagination: a skill that often deteriorates during adulthood.

 Are virtual missions a viable replacement for in-person missions - definitely not, but they are the next best thing.

 ### Q. What were some of your learnings from designing the launch centre?
 For this mission, I chose to focus on the following areas of the launch centre
-* Categorizing operations within the launch centre
+* Categorizing operations
 * Technological considerations within the facility
   * Fuel system options
   * Construction and maintenance of landing pad facilities